shinefield/mangoszerodocumentation/database/world/creature-template.rst

 Setting this value to a value smaller or larger than ``1`` will modify the creature template's health by this factor.

-ManaMultiplier
+PowerMultiplier
 --------------

-Setting this value to a value smaller or larger than ``1`` will modify the creature template's mana by this factor.
+Setting this value to a value smaller or larger than ``1`` will modify the creature template's power by this factor.

 DamageMultiplier
 ----------------